devcavin/fortspring-security/README.md

 * Navigate to the project directory: cd fortspring-security
 * Add database "fortspring" to postgres
 * Build the project: ./grdlew clean build
-* Run the project: ./gradlew boot:Run
+* Run the project: ./gradlew bootRun

 -> The application will be available at http://localhost:8080